Danko-Lab/clipnet_k562/README.md

 Transfer learning of CLIPNET (trained in LCLs) to K562.

-Scripts to download/preprocess data are in `data_processing`.
+Scripts to download/process K562 PRO-cap data for transfer learning are in `data_processing`.
 Scripts to transfer learn CLIPNET models to K562 are in `clipnet_transfer_learning`.

 ## Download pretrained models